HyperQB/hyperqb.github.io/_sources/manual/index.rst.txt

 HyperQB currently accepts input models in two languages:

-   - **NuSMV** is a symbolic BBD-based model checker originated in CMU.
+   - **NuSMV** is a symbolic BDD-based model checker originated in CMU.
 The full documentation of the input language is available `here <https://nusmv.fbk.eu/user-manual.html>`_.

    - **Verilog** is a hardware description language.
 The IEEE standard documentation of Verilog 2005 is available `here <https://standards.ieee.org/ieee/1364/3641/>`_.